aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to OTT via Java or Online App" h2="On Premise Java API for PowerPoint PPTX to OTT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTX to Word OTT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to OTT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTX to Word OTT.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPTX to HTML, enabling them to manipulate the presentation in a variety of ways.
+This includes the ability to add, remove, and modify slides, as well as to insert images, shapes, and text.

+Aspose.Words for Java is a feature-rich Word Processing API that enables developers to convert HTML to OTT.
+This API provides a wide range of features, including the ability to create, edit, and convert documents, as well as to insert, delete, and modify text, images, and tables.
+It also allows developers to add headers and footers, as well as to apply formatting to the document.

+By combining the power of Aspose.Slides for Java and Aspose.Words for Java, developers can easily automate the batch conversion process of PowerPoint PPTX to Word OTT.
+This allows them to quickly and efficiently convert presentations into documents, enabling them to save time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}